2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 7/2/2026

+🟢 Added some info to cost tracking.

+🟢 Need to get the bugs fixed and get something deployed.
+Going to have agents log when they fix a bug to combat that problem.

 ## 7/1/2026

 🟢 Burned way too many tokens trying to fix some requirements that the agent was not properly formatting.
 It absolutely does not follow instrucctions for writing short requirements < 100 chars per line.
 Trying to fix them led to countless noops but it also coincided with a model release.
 Every time a model is released the agent performance degrades.
 Will try to log mistakes later.
 Got very frustrated.